-This year Sukkot will begin in the evening on Sunday, October 9, 2022 and end in the evening on Sunday, October 16, 2022.
+This year Sukkot will begin in the evening on Friday, September 29, 2023 and ends in the evening on Friday, October 6, 2023.

 Sukkot, the fall holiday of thanksgiving, starts five days after Yom Kippur and lasts for a week.
 The most popular tradition of Sukkot is building, decorating, and spending time (even sleeping!) inside a hut called a sukkah.